Canadian Chinese cuisine: Canadian Chinese restaurants

 A vast majority of towns and cities in most of Canada have at least one Canadian Chinese restaurant.
 Many towns that cannot support a single franchise restaurant still have at least one thriving Chinese restaurant.
 Many independent restaurants in larger cities have found their business shrinking as delivery chains and buffets squeeze out traditional sit-down restaurants.

-Smaller and more rural settlements in northern regions of the provinces, as well as across the Prairies, tend to feature Chinese restaurants that also specialize in Western cuisine, often relics of when such menus were necessary for business.
+Smaller and more rural settlements in northern regions of the provinces, as well as across the Prairies, tend to feature Chinese restaurants that also serve Western cuisine, often relics of when such menus were necessary for business.
 In Glendon, Alberta, for example, next to a roadside model of the world's largest pierogi (a staple of Ukrainian cuisine) is the Perogy Café, a Vietnamese Canadian-owned restaurant specializing in both Ukrainian pierogies and Chinese jiaozi.

 Canadian Chinese chop suey houses are predominantly in non-immigrant neighbourhoods catering to non-Chinese customers.
 They are now most often mixed with those featuring the more traditional cuisines.
 Canadian Chinese restaurants are not limited to these areas and can often be found even at the farthest outskirts of the metropolitan areas.
 Because of the popularity of Canadian Chinese food, even some of the older authentic Chinese restaurants may offer Canadian Chinese dishes to cater to non-Chinese customers.

 A sign for businesses, including Canadian Chinese restaurants, in the Golden Village.
 The Golden Village holds the largest concentration of Chinese restaurants in North America.

 Restaurants in the newer Chinatowns, particularly in Vancouver and Toronto, tend to cater to recent Asian immigrants and offer more varied fare; Sichuan, Hakka, Chiuchow, Taiwanese, and even Buddhist cuisine restaurants can be found there.
 One of the largest concentration of Chinese restaurants in North America is in the Golden Village area in Richmond, a suburb of Vancouver.
 The seafood served here is from the British Columbian coast.